What could you make for Dad this Father’s Day with Cricut?

 Design Space will let you know if you’ve made your design too large for the mat.
 The widest you can go is 11.5 inches.

-Step 3: Cut Out Your Design
+Cut Out Design

 If you are cutting your design out with a Cricut Maker, then you will need to select ‘Iron-On’ from the material settings in Cricut Design Space.
 If you have an Explore Air 2, change the dial on the machine to ‘Iron-On’.
 Place the HTV shiny (carrier sheet) side down on the mat, vinyl facing upwards.